shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 Ad blockers are browser extensions that prevent ads from showing on pages.
 They rely on lists of ad servers, and block http calls to these ad servers.

-Because Xandr is an ad server, no call to Xandr is made by browsers that use ad blockers.
+Because Microsoft Advertising is an ad server, no call to Microsoft Advertising is made by browsers that use ad blockers.

 #### Image size-based ad blockers

-In cases where an ad server is called but images are blocked, the Xandr script detects no creative object.
+In cases where an ad server is called but images are blocked, the Microsoft Advertising script detects no creative object.
 The ad impression is counted (the ad server counts it too, so numbers remain consistent), but the ad is not viewable.
 See [Object Detection](#object-detection) for more information.

 #### User's disability image rendering

-Xandr measures the actual impression size, zoom, etc. on the screen of the user.
+Microsoft Advertising measures the actual impression size, zoom, etc. on the screen of the user.
 If the images are zoomed, the real size is taken into account.

 ### Rich media banners

 Rich media banners are most often made of two distinct objects.
 The main object is a regular ad impression.
 The second object is often called expand.

-Xandr can measure both objects for rich media banners.
+Microsoft Advertising can measure both objects for rich media banners.
 But viewability reporting is on the main object only.

 ## Data collection, filtering, and processing

 ### Robots.txt

-The Xandr collection servers host the `robots.txt` file.
+The Microsoft Advertising collection servers host the `robots.txt` file.
 This file excludes all official robot traffic to collection pages.
-This way, official robots cannot generate fake impression records on the Xandr platform.
+This way, official robots cannot generate fake impression records on the Microsoft Advertising platform.

 ### Server crawlers